gopfsrisk/00000000_repo_conventions/README.md

 Additionally, for privacy, each repository needs to be set to **private** and **no data** will be stored on Github.
 Data should be stored on the shared drive.

+Note: if the repository is an installable package (i.e., [prestige](https://github.com/gopfsrisk/prestige), for example) it does not need to use the naming convention and can be public.

 Local projects can be *pushed* to GitHub via GitHub's drag and drop or file upload capabilities or via the terminal.

 For our purposes (i.e., version control), we need only use very basic terminal commands which can be found [here](https://www.tutsmake.com/upload-project-files-on-github-using-command-line/).